 Frequently Asked Questions

-Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other, that they may solve their common problem and help others recover from alcoholism.
+In Alcoholics Anonymous we share our experience, strength and hope with each other, that we may solve our common problem and help others to recover from alcoholism.
 The only requirement is a desire to stop drinking.
 There are no dues or fees of AA membership.
 We are self supporting through our own contributions.
 AA is not allied with any sect, denomination, politics or institution, does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help others recover from alcoholism.

 (c) The A.A.
 Grapevine.
 Used with permission.

 No. Our meeting is geared toward anyone who has an unconventional concept of a power greater than themselves.
 For some of us, that power is not supernatural.
 It is something we can see and use such as other people or the law or physics.
 For others, our greater power is something we can not explain.
 Still others don't define or name the power they rely on.
 If your quest for truth has brought you this far you are probably going to like it here.

 No. Unlike traditional AA meetings, we do not open or close the meeting in prayer.
 We open with a moment of silence to focus on why we're in recovery and close with AA's Statement of Responsibility (found here).

 Are the steps the same?

 Yes and no. We have found that the suggested steps of Alcoholics Anonymous work - and they work well.
 Some of us have worked out ways to make them more relevant to our beliefs (or non-beliefs)

 We are a topic discussion meeting.
 Our topics relate to our recovery from alcoholism and are chosen by the person hosting the meeting or a person in attendance.
 If any member has a pressing problem that puts his or her sobriety in jeopardy we discuss that as well.
 Every meeting is a bit different.

 24 Hour Plan vs. One Day at a Time